ginstrom/paladin-novel/epub-master.md

 ***

-*The Reluctant Paladin* is an epic fantasy told in a sardonic third-person narrative voice that follows one man's transformation from self-serving mercenary to legendary liberator.
+*Paladin's Rise* is an epic fantasy told in a sardonic third-person narrative voice that follows one man's transformation from self-serving mercenary to legendary liberator.
 The story explores themes of redemption, the fight for freedom, divine calling, and the power of unity across racial and cultural boundaries.
 Through Gond's journey, the novel examines how the most unlikely heroes can emerge from the darkest circumstances, and how the choice between vengeance and mercy can reshape not just individual lives, but entire civilizations.

 At its heart, this is a story about the surprising, often inconvenient touch of divine grace, and how one cynical mercenary's reluctant acceptance of his calling sparked a continental revolution that transformed a world built on slavery into one founded on freedom, cooperation, and the radical notion that all people—regardless of race or origin—deserve dignity and liberty.